 It may be easier to say what fasting in the Orthodox Church is not, rather than what it is.
 Fasting is not the act of “self-denial” so many seem to think it is.
 We do not fast to bring suffering on ourselves because it “pleases God.”
 Fasting is not some “law” that wins us favor with God if we endure it, or brings guilt if we choose to ignore it.

 On the contrary!
 Fasting intimately concerns itself with giving, not giving up.
 It involves actively taking control (or regaining control) over things we have allowed to control us.
 In other words, anything we should control but don’t (e.g. food, money, anger, pride).
 Though food is one of the key things people think of when they think of fasting, one does not always fast from food alone.
+For example, you could fast from sexual activity, harsh speech, idle time, etc. There are so many ways you can grow spiritually through this practice.

 How and when should we fast?